galaxyproject/galaxy-hub/content/events/gmn-launch/index.md

 ## Agenda:

-- Initial Remarks by the Outreachy Mentors (Berenice, Assunta, Beatriz, or Anne) about the Outreachy interns.
+- Initial Remarks by the Outreachy Mentors (Bérénice, Assunta, Beatriz, or Anne) about the Outreachy interns.
-- Introduction to the Galaxy Mentor Network by Outreachy interns (Chinonye and Rahmot)
+- Introduction to the Galaxy Mentor Network by Outreachy interns (Chinonye and Rahmot).
-- GMN Website Demo
+- GMN Website Demo.
-- Q & A with the audience
+- Q & A with the audience.

 This will be a 24h event, spanning all time zones with our worldwide community.
 We'll start at **08:00 Central European time**, and end at **11:00 US Eastern time**.